Advertisement

 Sorrel Tran, a plant pathologist at the University of New Mexico, says that the work is important because “a lot of scientists are going back to these older populations, looking for these specific R genes, and seeing if they confer any resistance to some of the diseases that are popping up now.”

 But the herbaria housing these historical collections are being threatened, Ristaino and Tran say.
 “Many universities have eliminated herbaria altogether,” Ristaino says.
-Those include Duke University, which closed its herbarium earlier this year.
+Those include Duke University, which announced earlier this year that it would close its herbarium, could join them soon.
 Herbaria “are worth preserving, and this study reflects just how important these collections are.”

 Article: